yetanotheraryan/Drum-kit/README.md

 # Drum-kit
-### Simple Vanila javascript project served using nodejs and expressjs
+### Vanila javascript project served using nodejs and expressjs
 ### Instructions
 Press the Buttons mentioned on the screen for specific sounds mentioned below the key.
 <br/>